VyrCossont/Pinput/README.md

 Alternatively, check this repo out, run `python3 -m http.server 8080` in the repo to serve it locally, and run `open http://localhost:8080/docs/` (or `xdg-open` on Linux, or `start` on Windows) to open the test cartridge in your browser.
 You may need to press some buttons to get your gamepad to start talking to your browser.

+User interaction is required to start haptics in all supported browsers, and the user will then need to pair a BTLE device or provide the URL for a haptic server, so the Pinput JS module includes two methods for this, which can be called before Pinput's `init` method:
+- `addHapticsButton` is suitable for all contexts.
+It adds a 📳 button to the usual PICO-8 player menu buttons.
+Click or tap it to connect a haptic device or server.
+- `initHapticsOnPlayerClick` is suitable for sex games, and brings up the haptic connection prompt when the user clicks the PICO-8 player (which is already required to start audio on some platforms).
+This saves a step.

 #### web extension

 The web extension lets you use Pinput with the web player on the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?cat=7).
 You can download the web extensions for Firefox and Chrome from [this GitHub project's releases](https://github.com/VyrCossont/Pinput/releases); they're not yet on either browser's extension site.
 Once you've downloaded one, unzip it, and then follow the developer installation instructions for [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) or [Chrome](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest).

+The web extension never tries to start haptics on game start, since most BBS games will not support it.
+Look for the 📳 button.

 ## Current status